Anish-Agnihotri/Memory/README.md

 4. Track your emotions by the day and view statistics.

 ## Running Memory
-I'd **highly** recommend waiting until the app is live on the App Store to take it for a spin.
+I'd **highly** recommend using the App Store release version [here](https://apps.apple.com/ca/app/memory-mood-tracker-diary/id1500958805) to take it for a spin.
 If you like living life on edge, though, you can run locally like so:

 ### Building from source
 1. Run `git clone https://github.com/anish-agnihotri/Memory.git`